dukenguyenxyz/astro.cr/README.md

 # Astro

-Repository of Astronomical algorithms in Crystal
+Repository of astronomical algorithms in Crystal

 ## Installation